Lindenholzhausen: Location and infrastructure

-The Inter-City Express Station Limburg-Süd which is located about half-way between Limburg an der Lahn and Lindenholzhausen and which opened for operations on 1 August 2002, provides access to the Cologne-Frankfurt high-speed rail line.
+The Inter-City Express Station Limburg-Süd, which is located about half-way between Limburg an der Lahn and Lindenholzhausen and opened for operations on 1 August 2002, provides access to the Cologne-Frankfurt high-speed rail line.
 The Inter-City Express connects the district of Limburg-Weilburg with the city of Cologne (55 minutes), the Cologne-Bonn Airport (40 minutes), the city of Frankfurt (35 minutes) and Frankfurt Airport (20 minutes).
 In addition, Lindenholzhausen station is a local station on the Main-Lahn Railway, which connects the village to Frankfurt and the towns and villages in the vicinity.
 Despite these convenient road and rail connections, Lindenholzhausen has managed to retain a predominantly rural character.